Wisdom Tooth

 The type of extraction needed depends entirely on the tooth's position and condition.
 Consult a dentist for a thorough diagnosis to determine which procedure is most suitable for you.

-• Incision and Access (for Surgical Extraction) If needed, a small incision is made in the gum to expose the tooth.
-Bone may be gently removed to access impacted portions.
+If required in surgical extraction, a small incision is made in the gum and bone may be gently removed to access the affected areas.

-• Tooth Removal The tooth is loosened and extracted whole for simple cases or sectioned into smaller pieces for surgical ones using specialised tools.
+The wisdom tooth is loosened and extracted.
+In surgical extraction, the tooth might be sectioned into smaller pieces using specialised tools.

-• Site Cleaning and Closure The extraction site is cleaned to remove debris.
-Dissolvable or non-dissolvable stitches may be placed to aid healing.
+The extraction site is cleaned and dissolvable or non-dissolvable stitches are placed.
 Gauze may be applied to control initial bleeding.

 Recovery After Wisdom Tooth Surgery